What are the benefits and drawbacks of a 4-day week?

 There are a few concerns for the shortened work week.
 Although it's a pretty great idea, there are some organisations that'll have to think harder about how to make it work.
 And these staffed mainly by frontline workers.

-Compressing hours into a 4-day work week may be exhausting
+Handling responsibilities over a 4-day work week may be exhausting

 You’re paying a 5 day rate for 4-day's work